Betsy Eby

-Betsy Eby (born April 3, 1967) is an American artist and musician known for her abstract encaustic paintings.
-Eby lives and works in Columbus, Georgia and Wheaton Island, Maine.
+Betsy Eby (born April 3, 1967) is an American artist and musician.
+She lives and works in Columbus, Georgia, and Wheaton Island, Maine.

 Life

-Eby was born April 3, 1967 in Seaside, Oregon.
+Eby was born on April 3, 1967, in Seaside, Oregon.
 In 1972, her family moved to the suburbs of Portland, Oregon.
-Her father worked in the timber industry, and her mother worked in community college admissions.
-At the age of five, Eby began playing the piano and learned the traditional classical repertoire.
-She continues to study seriously under master musicians.
+Her father worked in the timber industry, while her mother worked in community college admissions.
+At the age of five, Eby began playing the piano and studying the traditional classical repertoire.
+She continues to study under master musicians.

-Eby earned her bachelor's degree in art history at the University of Oregon, with an emphasis in ancient Greek, Roman and Asian antiquities.
-In 1990 she moved to Seattle, Washington, where she lived and worked until 2013, when she and her husband, American artist Bo Bartlett, moved to Columbus, Georgia.
-They now share their time between Columbus, Georgia and Wheaton Island, Maine.
-In 2018, Eby and Bartlett opened the Bo Bartlett Center at Columbus State University, an interactive gallery space designed to engage nearby communities through arts programming.
+Eby earned her bachelor's degree in art history from the University of Oregon, with an emphasis on ancient Greek, Roman and Asian antiquities.
+In 1990 she moved to Seattle, Washington, where she lived and worked until 2013, In that year, she and her husband, American artist Bo Bartlett, moved to Columbus, Georgia.
+They now divide their time between Columbus, Georgia and Wheaton Island, Maine.
+In 2018, Eby and Bartlett opened the Bo Bartlett Center at Columbus State University.
+This interactive gallery space aims to engage nearby communities through arts programming.